Nearly Degenerate Majorana Dark Matter and Its Self-Interactions in a Gauged $U(1)_{L_\mu - L_\tau}$ Model: Introduction

-One example is a type of iDM called pseudo-Dirac fermion dark matter \cite{DallaValleGarcia:2024zva, Gustafson:2024aom, Berlin:2023qco, Garcia:2024uwf, CarrilloGonzalez:2021lxm, Heeba:2023bik, Brahma:2023psr}.
-This model has recently gained significant attention and has been studied extensively.
-In the simplest $U(1)$ symmetry scenario, the dark sector particles consist of a Dirac fermion and its antiparticle with mass $m_D$, along with a complex scalar.
-This model features a weak interaction, characterized by a coupling strength of $f$, between the dark Dirac fermion-antifermion pair and the dark scalar.
-When spontaneous symmetry breaking (SSB) occurs, it results in a small Majorana mass ``$f v_S$", where $v$ is the vacuum expectation value of the scalar after SSB.
-After symmetry breaking, the Dirac particles in the dark sector split into two nearly identical Majorana eigenstates ($m_D \pm f v_S$), referred to as pseudo-Dirac dark matter.
-Producing pseudo-Dirac dark matter with a tiny mass difference generally suggests that $f$ is also small.
+A well-known example featuring such a small mass splitting is pseudo-Dirac fermion dark matter \cite{DallaValleGarcia:2024zva, Gustafson:2024aom, Berlin:2023qco, Garcia:2024uwf, CarrilloGonzalez:2021lxm, Heeba:2023bik, Brahma:2023psr}.
+In a minimal $U(1)$ gauge extension, the dark sector typically comprises a Dirac fermion with mass $m_D$ and a complex scalar.
+A weak Yukawa coupling $f$ connects the dark fermions to the scalar.
+Upon spontaneous symmetry breaking (SSB) of the $U(1)$ symmetry, the scalar acquires a vacuum expectation value $v_S$, generating a small Majorana mass term $\sim f v_S$.
+Consequently, the original Dirac fermion splits into two nearly degenerate Majorana eigenstates with masses $m_D \pm f v_S$.
+However, producing a tiny mass splitting in this pseudo-Dirac scenario generally restricts the coupling $f$ to be extremely small, severely limiting the phenomenological richness of the dark sector, particularly regarding DM self-interactions.

-We aim to develop a minimal iDM dark matter model that accounts for key astronomical observations and experimental results.
-The model includes the following features.
-Besides the complex scalar ($\phi_S$), the dark sector also contains fermions ($\chi, \chi^c$) with a very small Dirac mass $m_D$.
-A strong coupling occurs between the dark fermion-antifermion pair and the dark scalar, resulting in interaction terms such as $(f/\sqrt{2}) \bar{\chi} \chi^c \phi_S$ for these dark particles, with a sizable coupling constant $f$.
-This term produces the Majorana mass ``$f v_S$" after SSB.
-After symmetry breaking, the dark sector fermions split into two Majorana states ($fv \pm m_D$) with nearly degenerate masses.
-Following SSB, the lighter Majorana particle ($\chi_-$) serves as dark matter.
-The heavier Majorana particles ($\chi_+$) might also contribute to current dark matter, depending on their lifetimes or whether they are regenerated in the dense inner halo through upscattering.
+In this work, we propose a novel and phenomenologically rich model of nearly degenerate Majorana DM that naturally connects key astrophysical observations with various direct, indirect, and particle experimental constraints.
+In contrast to the pseudo-Dirac paradigm, our dark sector features fermions ($\chi, \chi^c$) with a very small Dirac mass $m_D$ and a complex scalar $S$.
+Here, we introduce a strong Yukawa coupling $f$ between the dark fermions and the scalar.
+After SSB, this large coupling generates a dominant Majorana mass $f v_S$, splitting the dark fermions into two nearly degenerate Majorana states with masses $f v_S \pm m_D$.
+The lighter Majorana eigenstate ($\chi_-$) serves as the primary DM candidate, while the heavier state ($\chi_+$) may also be present depending on its lifetime and the cosmic environment.